-On August 25, 2005, residents of the US Gulf states held their breath.
+Residents of the US Gulf states held their breath as a hurricane approached.
 While only a Category 1 hurricane at the time, there was the potential for greater damage.
-Katrina had arrived.
 During the next four days, it would become the most destructive and costliest natural disaster in the history of the United States.
-Hurricane Katrina produced a humanitarian and environmental crisis of incredible proportion for the US and a nightmare for every facet of personal and business life as individuals, organizations and companies attempted to respond.
+The hurricane produced a humanitarian and environmental crisis of incredible proportion for the US and a nightmare for every facet of personal and business life as individuals, organizations and companies attempted to respond.

 At the height of the crisis, the key question for DuPont’s International Logistics Manager was: Where are the containers?

 “That’s where BDP played a tremendous role for us,” she says.
 “They helped us establish the location of the containers and if they were in decent shape, or if they were under water.
 Even if we knew there were containers in a specific location, until a physical inspection was made, we did not know their condition.”

 DuPont was also concerned about the accuracy of the systems data from some of the carriers regarding the locations of containers.
 “BDP really helped us sift through all the data,” DuPont’s International Logistics Manager adds.
 “They also helped us with what was then a number of unknowns, such as helping decide when and where the containers should be moved.”
 This was important because it was predicated on when ocean carrier service would resume in New Orleans.

 BDP’s services for DuPont include ocean export (regulatory compliance, logistics facilitation, documentation preparation and dispatch, and communications integration of shipment status and customer service inquiries) and import management (regulatory compliance and Customshouse clearance) under the direction of BDP Global Account Executives.

 BDP’s service was definitely above and beyond, as they responded to a series of chaotic events, which were constantly changing.